vinaywadhwa/Google-Account-Switcher---Alfred/README.md

 - ctrl+opt+2 for myaccount2@gmail.com
 - ctrl+opt+3 for myaccount3@gmail.com

 ..and that's it.
-Use these shortcuts to switch between google accounts on gmail.com or drive.com in the browser.
+Use these shortcuts to switch between google accounts on gmail/google-drive/google-calendar websites in the browser's active tab.

 ## 🌐 Supported Browsers
 - Safari